ibm-cloud-docs/powervs-watsonx-toolkit/powervs-toolkit.md

 user=bnk_db
 password=xxxx
 host=xx.xx.xx.xx
-port=2005
+port=9476
 dbname=bankdb
 ```

-Below are the values for different databases: -
+The following are the values for different databases:
 -	dbtype  = 1 for Oracle DB
 -	dbtype  = 2 for postgres
 -	dbtype  = 3 for HANA DB

-where
+Where
 - User: username used to authenticate with the database.
 - Password: password associated with the username
 - Host: host / IP address where the database is located
 - Port: port number where the database is listening for connections
-- Dbname: Name of the database and in case of SAP HANA it also serves as the schema name
+- Dbname: Name of the database or if SAP HANA is the database, it also serves as the schema name

 Open the file `database_integrate.py` and comment the lines based on the databases you are not using (Oracle, PostgreSQL, or SAP HANA):